 If you have any questions please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Irving, Garland, Frisco, and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are a runner, wearing the right running shoe is essential.
-For more information, contact one of our podiatrists from Graff Foot, Ankle and Wound Care.
+If you have any concerns about your feet, contact one of our podiatrists from Graff Foot, Ankle and Wound Care.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Plano, Dallas, Prosper, Allen, Irving, Garland, Frisco, and Coppell, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.